balsama/pn_nid/README.md

 DATABASE STORAGE
 ----------------

-By default, the Previous/Next values in the database are cleared on cron.
-You can turn this setting off by visiting the admin page.
-Values are generated and stored the first time they are requested after the table is cleared.
+By default, the Previous/Next cache is cleared each time a node is created/ saved/deleted.
+This is appropriate for most sites because doing so can affect the next or previous node in a given sequence.

-You can also manually empty the Previous/Next values on the admin page.
+You can also choose to have the cache emptied on cron or turn off automatic cache clearing entirely.

-If you would like more granular control over when the values are cleared, use a module like [Elysia Cron](https://drupal.org/project/elysia_cron) to set fine-grained control.

 SIMILAR MODULES
 ---------------